-- 1. Preside over all meetings of the Board: - 2.
+- 1. Preside over all meetings of the Board; - 2.
 Call emergency and special meetings of the Board as required by law; - 3.
 Consult with the Chancellor on the Board meeting agendas; - 4.
-Communicate with individual Board members about their responsibilities: - 5.
-Participate in the orientation process for new Board members; - 6.
-Assure Board compliance with policies on Board education, Board selfevaluation, and evaluation of the Chancellor: - 7.
-Represent the Board at official events or ensure Board representation. - 8.
-The Board President may contact District legal counsel regarding business of the District as he/she deems necessary and the Board President will provide a report

-- to the Board and Chancellor regarding the topic of the call and the associated costs.
+Communicate with individual Board members about their responsibilities; - 5.
+Ultimately responsible for the orientation process for new Board members and Student Trustees; - 6.
+Assure Board compliance with policies on Board education, Board selfevaluation, and evaluation of the Chancellor; - 7.
+Represent the Board at official events or ensure Board representation. - The Board President may contact District legal counsel regarding business of the District as he/she deems necessary and the Board President will provide a report to the Board and Chancellor regarding the topic of the call and the associated costs. - 9.
 The President has the right to vote on all issues and to participate in the discussions.
-(Note: This is an exception to Robert's Rules of Order.) - 9.
+(Note: This is an exception to Robert's Rules of Order.) - 10.
 The Board President shall establish ad hoc committees to comply with Board Policies and deadlines.